MintFr/ItineraryServ/README.md

 # Itinerary Serv Project
-This folder is the back-end of the application, and espacially the calculation of itineraries.
+This folder is the back-end of the MINT application, and especially the calculation of itineraries.
 Indeed, this project is a service deployed on an Apache Tomcat.
 The service uses the SpringBoot framework.

 ## Project architecture
 The calculation is realized through a PostGreSQL database, with the `pgr_dijkstra` algorithm.
-The database comes from OpenStreetMap open-data, and the pollution data from our model, put in our database through the MintServ folder.
+The database comes from OpenStreetMap open-data, and the pollution data from our model, put in our database through the MintPollutionServ folder.

 ### 1) Connection to the database
 We have a config file that ables to connect to our databases.
 A template is written in our resources.